-FATF Grey List February 2025: Key Updates and Implications
+FATF Grey List 2025: February Plenary Updates and Country Changes

 The Financial Action Task Force (FATF), the global watchdog for combating money laundering and terrorist financing, has released its updated list of jurisdictions under increased monitoring, commonly known as the “grey list.”
-In its February 2025 plenary session, the FATF announced the removal of the Philippines from the grey list while adding Laos and Nepal.
+In FATF Plenary February 2025 session, it announced the removal of the Philippines from the grey list while adding Laos and Nepal.
 These changes reflect the evolving landscape of anti-money laundering and counter-terrorist financing (AML/CFT) compliance across jurisdictions worldwide.

-FATF Grey List February 2025: Key Updates and Implications Information template
+FATF Grey List 2025: February Plenary Updates and Country Changes

 What is FATF grey list?